akshayrajeev1/precip-scaling-obs/README.md

 ## 📄 Citation

-> Rajeev and Pendergrass (In Prep).
+> Rajeev & Pendergrass (In Prep).
 "Observed spatial scaling of the intensity distribution of rain".